 When you can look at your whole journey to this point and accept where you are now, finding the space in your heart to love and respect yourself becomes a little easier.

-Once you are in a good place with yourself, it’s time to put in the work of improving upon the already-wonderful you.
+Once you are in a good place with yourself, it’s time to put in the work of improving yourself with love.
+You’re already wonderful, but it’s always okay to strive for better.